jido/dodo/README.md

 The stack is truncated by the function to leave just the return value on stack before calling the return continuation.

-The function output may be memoised if the function does not take a capability as argument, reducing the number of calculations.
+Unless capabilities are involved, the function output may be memoised, reducing the number of calculations.

 ### Generator (yielding function) call

 For a generator there are two stack pointers to consider: the calling function stack (noted SP1) and the generator stack (noted SP2).

-The calling function sets the stack pointer to SP2 before calling the generator and passes SP1 as first argument.
+The calling function sets the stack pointer to SP2 before calling the generator and passes SP1 as implicit first argument.

 Spilled function parameters and continuations are stored on SP2.